-ADHD And Me - Why I'm Doing Things My Way.
+ADHD And Me - Why I'm Doing Things My Way

 Around three months ago I had a light bulb moment.
 I was born with severe combined ADHD - I don't have a neurotypical brain.
 So why I asked myself am I constantly trying to work, fit in and achieve my goals on a neurotypical path?

 As a kid and all throughout my teens, lessons at school were a nightmare I was forever late, distracted, and switched off if I wasn't interested.
 My efforts were always questioned, and I was constantly achieving below my predicted ability.
 Teachers thought I was lazy or that I just couldn't be bothered, and it was easy to understand why.
 You see I wasn't underachieving in everything.
 I was underachieving in everything I didn't like.
 Needless to say as humans we all have preference, things we're going to be more switched on to and things were going to try harder in.
 This was different, I felt like I physically couldn't learn unless I chose to.
 It felt like if I wasn't interested I would have to make the conscious effort to switch my brain on just to retain information and learn.
 It was a struggle, and when it came to the flip side, the things I was interested in — well no wonder people questioned my efforts.
 I could focus for hours and hours.
-I'd spend days learning songs, writing songs, creating handmade zines, making mood-boards, writing scripts and monologues to the point where I was completely consumed and could't think about anything else.
-I now know this is a result of my hyper focus.
+I'd spend days learning songs, writing songs, creating handmade zines, making mood-boards, writing scripts and monologues to the point where I was completely consumed and couldn't think about anything else.
+I now know this is a result of my hyperfocus.
 No one at the time raised any questions about this being an actual issue, after all I seemed happy and in the things I liked I was excelling.
-Unfortunately no matter how frustrating, a late, disorganised, day dreaming, messy child is — I can assure you having to constantly talk your way out of things and explain yourself becomes exhausting.
+Unfortunately no matter how frustrating, a late, disorganized, daydreaming, messy child is — I can assure you having to constantly talk your way out of things and explain yourself becomes exhausting.
 Feeling as though you’ve repeatedly failed and not knowing why is a very destructive feeling, and I became depressed and anxious.

-Fast forward to leaving school at 18, all my dreams felt like they where coming true.
+Fast forward to leaving school at 18, all my dreams felt like they were coming true.
 My favourite sentence was 'knew I hadn't needed that maths GCSE!' and I signed my first publishing deal.
-I had music management and moved out of my parents house.
+I had music management and moved out of my parent's house.
 However, still being undiagnosed with ADHD — my life faced a whole new set of challenges.
-As a kid I hadn't really had to make any decisions, I hadn't had to prioritise things or avoid things, to be honest I have amazing, lovely parents and I hadn't really had to do much for myself at all!
+As a kid I hadn't really had to make any decisions, I hadn't had to prioritize things or avoid things, to be honest I have amazing, lovely parents and I hadn't really had to do much for myself at all!
 I was now living with friends, working towards the career of my dreams, I had money, and everything was exciting.
 My ADHD I would say is mainly triggered from being overwhelmed.
 I was now overwhelmed constantly.
-For someone with ADHD some of the hardest things are making decisions, impulse control, mood stability, and organisation.
+For someone with ADHD some of the hardest things are making decisions, impulse control, mood stability, and organization.
 Bearing in mind I didn't even know I had it, my life began to become pretty chaotic.

 "I felt like I physically couldn't